salesforce/lwsec-docs-mirror/packages/@locker/eslint-plugin-locker/docs/rules/distorted-custom-element-registry-properties.md

 <!-- START generated embed: @locker/distortion/src/CustomElementRegistry/docs/define-value.md -->
 ## CustomElementRegistry.prototype.define

+### Summary
-The [`define`](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry/define) method of the `CustomElementRegistry` interface defines a new custom element.
+The ['define()'](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry/define) method of the CustomElementRegistry interface defines a new custom element.
+Lightning Web Security does not allow Custom Elements.

-Lightning Web Security doesn't allow defining custom elements because the registry is global to the page.
-You can't register custom elements in the sandbox.
 ### Distorted Behavior

-This distortion prevents invoking `define` method from `CustomElementRegistry` and displays an error.
+This distortion prevents accessing `define()` from CustomElementRegistry.
+An error is thrown when accessing this method.
 <!-- END generated embed, please keep comment -->

 <!-- START generated embed: @locker/distortion/src/CustomElementRegistry/docs/get-value.md -->
-## CustomElementRegistry.prototype.get
+## value: CustomElementRegistry.prototype.get

-The [`get`](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry/get) method of `CustomElementRegistry` interface returns the constructor for a previously-defined custom element.
+### Goal

-Lightning Web Security allows sandboxed code to access existing custom element constructors from the global registry only if the custom element is prefixed with the same namespace.
+ - To prevent sandboxed code to access custom elements constructors from the global registry unless they are obeying their own namespace.

+### Design

+- Patch value on `CustomElementRegistry.prototype.get` descriptor to prevent accessing a custom element with the wrong prefix.
+This prevent them from accessing a constructor that they should not have access to.

-### Distorted Behavior
+### Distorted behavior

-When called with the wrong prefix, the `get` method returns `undefined`.
+- Each time define method is called with the wrong prefix, it throws a `RangeError`.
 <!-- END generated embed, please keep comment -->